 - Guest speakers from the cybersecurity industry

-- Take-home bag: A Raspberry Pi computer and camp-related items.
+- Take-home bag: An Arduino and camp-related items

 GenCyber Camps have been generously funded by a grant from the National Security Agency and the National Science Foundation.
 There is no cost to a student to attend.

 Phone: (630) 942-2490